 Lymphangioleiomyomatosis (LAM) is a rare disease typically affecting women between 20 and 40 years.
-Whites are at greatest risk.
+White women are at greatest risk.
 LAM affects < 1 in 1 million people.
 It is characterized by proliferation of atypical smooth muscle cells throughout the chest, including lung parenchyma, vasculature, lymphatics, and pleurae, leading to distortion of lung architecture, cystic emphysema, and progressive deterioration of lung function.

 Etiology of Lymphangioleiomyomatosis